Persuasion Theory Review

 V. Fishbein-Ajzen Theory of Reasoned Action -- Behavior-Attitude Discrepancy

-Behavior is the result of -- A. attitude toward object AND B. attitude toward behavior
+Behavior is the result of both -- A. attitude toward object AND B. attitude toward behavior